murat1985/bagpipe-bgp/README.md

         bagpipe-rest-attach --attach --port netns --ip 12.11.11.2 --network-type ipvpn --vpn-instance-id test --rt 64512:78

-For this last example, assuming that you have configured bagpipe-bgp to use the `MPLSOVSDataplaneDriver` for IP VPN, you will actually be able to have traffic exchanged between the network namespaces:
+For this example, assuming that you have configured bagpipe-bgp to use the `MPLSOVSDataplaneDriver` for IP VPN, you will actually be able to have traffic exchanged between the network namespaces:

     ip netns exec test ping 12.11.11.2